 About the Program

-Preston High Schools Reach for Excellence program was developed four years ago to prepare ambitious middle school students for high school success.
+Preston High Schools Reach for Excellence program was developed six years ago to prepare ambitious middle school students for high school success.
 Although there are various sports activities and camps available in the Throggs Neck section of the Bronx, our program provides an alternative to students seeking to enrich their academics while exploring possible career interests.

 There’s no doubt that when it comes to women in STEM careers, there is a wide gender gap.